-All final course grades are official upon entry by the instructor into THE MAP STUDENT PORTAL. ("Incomplete" is not considered a final course grade.")
+All final course grades are official upon entry by the instructor into THE MAP STUDENT PORTAL 2 . ("Incomplete" is not considered a final course grade.")

+Instructor-initiated Grade Changes:

-Instructor-initiated grade changes will notify the Office of Academic Affairs when there is a:
+The instructor will notify the Office of Academic Affairs and Office of the Registrar via email when there is a: